aws/aws-sdk-java-v2/v2-migration/README.md

 - End-to-end functional tests

-End-to-end functional tests are in [migration-tool-tests module][migration-tool-tests].
+End-to-end functional tests are in [v2-migration-tests module][v2-migration-tests].
 It contains sample applications using the AWS SDK for Java v1 and compares the transformed code with the expected v2 code and ensures it compiles.